Robert Minhinnick examines the latest poetry collection from a singular Welsh voice, John Barnie called Departure Lounge.

 Again, we are on that abyssal edge, yet I think the poet saves the reader from falling, even with this possibly trite summation.
 It’s clear what irritates him about our literary world.
-John Barnie is aghast at the phonily hip, the poorly read who are condemned forever to rediscover the ‘avant garde’, celebrity laureates and the hordes of Facebook self-promoters.
-Certainly I feel John Barnie should be our next ‘National Poet of Wales’.
+John Barnie is aghast at the phonily hip, the poorly read who are condemned forever to rediscover the ‘Avant Garde’, celebrity laureates and the hordes of Facebook self-promoters.
+Certainly, I feel John Barnie should be our next ‘National Poet of Wales’.
 I understand his dislike and distrust of the office.
-But don’t Wales and its poetry-reading public deserve him?
+But doesn’t Wales and its poetry-reading public deserve him?
 Barnie speaks Welsh too, which seems a qualification.

 Wasn’t Wordsworth the English poet laureate?
 I hear from the back.
 Yes, but that was the artistically-exhausted Wordsworth, the poet for whom Lucy’s light had guttered out.
 But Barnie’s own flame remains potent.
 He is modern, productive and armed-to-the-teeth for the job.
 On the evidence of Departure Lounge, I cannot think of a better decision than giving John Barnie a crack of the national poet’s whip.
 Might it happen?
 I can hear John Barnie already groaning at the idea.

 Departure Lounge is available now from Cinnamon Press.